stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/PWR/STOP/readme.txt

   (floating input trigger OFF).
 Refer to GPIO\IOToggle example for more details.
 - Replace jumper JP9 in the STM3210B-EVAL board, JP12 in the STM3210E-EVAL,
   JP23 (position 1-2) in the STM3210C-EVAL board or JP8 (position 1-2) in the
-  STM32100B-EVAL board by an ampermeter.
+  STM32100B-EVAL board by an amperemeter.

 @par How to use it ?

 In order to make the program work, you must do the following :
-- Create a project and setup all project configuration
-- Add the required Library files :
-  - stm32f10x_rcc.c
-  - stm32f10x_gpio.c
-  - stm32f10x_rtc.c
-  - stm32f10x_pwr.c
-  - stm32f10x_bkp.c
-  - stm32f10x_exti.c
-  - misc.c
-  - stm32f10x_usart.c
-  - stm32f10x_i2c.c
-  - stm32f10x_spi.c
-  - stm32_eval.c (under Utilities\STM32_EVAL)

-- Edit stm32f10x.h file to select the device you are working on.
-- Edit stm32_eval.h file to select the evaluation board you will use.

-@b Tip: You can tailor the provided project template to run this example, for
-        more details please refer to "stm32f10x_stdperiph_lib_um.chm" user manual; select "Peripheral Examples" then follow the instructions provided in "How to proceed" section.
+ - Copy all source files from this example folder to the template folder under Project\STM32F10x_StdPeriph_Template
+ - Open your preferred toolchain
-- Link all compiled files and load your image into target memory
+ - Rebuild all files and load your image into target memory
  - Run the example in standalone mode (without debugger connection)

 @note
  - Low-density Value line devices are STM32F100xx microcontrollers where the